-MOSEK is employed extensively in the financial industry to solve optimization problems arsing in connection with Markowitz portfolio optimization and related problems.
-MOSEK is well known in the financial industry for its state-of-the-art optimizers for quadratic and conic problems and is typically more cost effective than canned software packages aimed at portfolio optimization and provides more flexibility.
-On this page we gather our publications and tutorials about portfolio optimization.
+MOSEK is employed extensively in the financial industry to solve optimization problems concerning Markowitz portfolio optimization and related problems.
+MOSEK is well known in the financial industry for its state-of-the-art optimizers for quadratic and conic problems.
+It is typically more cost-effective than canned software packages for portfolio optimization and provides more flexibility.
+On this page, we gather our publications and tutorials about portfolio optimization.

 Tutorials in documentation

-Portfolio optimization models are most conveniently implemented using the Fusion API - an object oriented API available for C++, Java, .NET and Python - and can as well be expressed in all the other APIs.
-Each API manual contains a comprehensive portfolio optimization tutorial with examples covering the Markowitz model, efficient frontier, transaction costs, buy-in thresholds, mean-variance optimization and more.
+Portfolio optimization models can be conveniently implemented using the Fusion API (an object-oriented API available for C++, Java, .NET, and Python) but also using other with other APIs.
+Each API manual contains a comprehensive portfolio optimization tutorial with examples covering the Markowitz model, efficient frontier, transaction costs, buy-in thresholds, mean-variance optimization, and more.
 Direct links to these tutorials are available below:

 |Other interfaces||Toolbox (MATLAB)||Rmosek (R)|